Mojang Studios: Microsoft subsidiary (2014–present)

 Persson, exhausted from the pressure of being the owner of Minecraft, published a tweet in June 2014, asking whether anyone would be willing to buy his share in Mojang.
 Several parties expressed interest in this offer, including Activision Blizzard, Electronic Arts, and Microsoft.
 Phil Spencer, the head of Microsoft's Xbox division, urged Microsoft's newly appointed chief executive Satya Nadella to purchase Mojang to set out "a pretty bold vision" for Microsoft's gaming business.
 Furthermore, the company had $2.5 billion in offshore bank accounts that it could not bring back to the United States without paying repatriation taxes.
 Nadella separately stated the possible use of Minecraft with the HoloLens, Microsoft's mixed reality device, to have been a major factor in pursuing the acquisition.
 The company first approached Mojang regarding a potential acquisition in June 2014, making its first offer shortly thereafter.
 Mojang subsequently hired advisers from JPMorgan Chase.

 Microsoft's agreement to purchase Mojang for $2.5 billion was announced on 15 September 2014.
 Persson, Porsér and Manneh were the only shareholders at this time, of whom Persson owned 71% of shares.
 The acquisition was finalised on 6 November and Mojang became part of the Microsoft Studios branch.
 As part of the transaction, Persson received $1.8 billion, while Porsér and Manneh got $300 million and $100 million, respectively.
 All three subsequently left Mojang and Mårtensson succeeded Manneh.
-Every employee who remained with the company for six months thereafter was awarded a bonus of roughly $300,000 (after taxes), deducted from Persson's share.
+According to Bergensten, the change in ownership went against the studio's independence-focused culture.
+Many employees were wary about the uncertainties they could face after the acquisition, and some staffers cried at the offices.
+Everyone who remained with the company for six months thereafter was awarded a bonus of roughly $300,000 (after taxes), deducted from Persson's share.
 Under the oversight of Microsoft's Matt Booty, Mojang's integration was minimal, leaving its operations independent but backed by Microsoft's financial and technical capabilities.
-The approach shaped how Microsoft would acquire other gaming companies.
+This approach shaped how Microsoft would acquire other gaming companies.